Oppo Reno Case Render Leak, Snapdragon 855 SoC Confirmed

-Oppo has been working on its new Reno smartphone for a while now but has had a hard time keeping it under wraps.
-We have seen multiple leaks around this device in the past which have revealed colour options, the camera setup and a lot more about the device.
+Oppo Reno is back in news.
+The Chinese smartphone maker has had a hard time keeping its upcoming Reno smartphone under wraps.
+We have seen multiple leaks around this device in the past, which have revealed colour options, the camera setup, and a lot more about the phone.
 The Reno's highlight feature is expected to be the 10X zoom but fresh leaks hint at multiple variants of the smartphone with different processors.
-Separately, an Oppo official revealed the top-end variant would be powered by Qualcomm's flagship SoC, and feature liquid cooling.
+Separately, an Oppo official revealed the top-end variant of Reno will be powered by Qualcomm's flagship SoC and feature liquid cooling.

 Brian Shen, Oppo VP, took to Weibo to reveal that one variant of the Oppo Reno smartphone will be powered by a Qualcomm Snapdragon 855 SoC and will have a copper tube with liquid cooling.
 Another variant of the smartphone referred to as the standard variant by Shen could be powered by the Qualcomm Snapdragon 710 SoC based on previous leaks.
 This standard variant of the Oppo Reno will use a heat-conducting gel and graphite sheet to dissipate heat.
 These methods should help keep these variants of the Oppo Reno from getting warm while gaming and multitasking.